Would a guide dog help me?

 Guide dog organisations use the language of their region/country to train the dogs and converse with their blind and vision impaired clients.
 Most schools will use interpreters to train and work with people who cannot converse in the local language as their first language.
 Enquire with an organisation servicing your area and ask them.

 How do I apply?

-Please go to the list of International Guide Dog Federation members in this website and find an organisation that services the area where you live.
+Please go to the list of International Guide Dog Federation members in the Find a Provider section of this website and find an organisation that services the area where you live.
 Follow the links to that organisation’s website and follow the directions on their website.
 Alternatively, you can contact the International Guide Dog Federation office through the “Contact Us” link on this website and we will help you with your application.

 How much will a guide dog cost?

 In most cases, there is no cost to you.
 Most guide dog organisations fundraise to cover the costs of providing dogs.
 Some organisations receive some funding from insurance companies.
 Most will cover all costs including training, equipment, travel to and from training, accommodation and board while are you in training and follow up services.
 However, you may need to buy your dog a food and water bowl, warm bedding and toys as well as cover ongoing food and veterinary costs.
 Some organisations contribute some food and veterinary costs.

 Most schools use predominantly Labradors and Golden Retrievers.
 A few Guide Dog organisations use mainly German Shepherds.
 Your dog will be carefully selected based on your specific mobility needs, physical capabilities, walking speed, your ability to handle a dog, personality, size and work and home environments.

 Can I take my guide dog everywhere?